 - To qualify, contestant must be actively studying with a current member of the Registered Music Teachers' Association. (i.e., self-taught students do not qualify).

 - Manuscripts printed by computers are preferred.
 If submitting handwritten manuscripts, they should be neat and legibly written in black ink, in regulation manuscript size: including all necessary details of dynamics, editing and tempo, with every 10th measure numbered.
-It is advisable to retain the original copy of your submitted work.

 - The judge's decision is final and no correspondence will be entered into after final judging.